 2. Security Scanning

 Both applications and networks are scanned during the Security Scanning process.
 To identify risks, a manual or automatic scan is performed.
 The risks are then identified, defined, evaluated, and a solution is offered.
-It includes assessing network and device flaws and then proposing ways to mitigate these threats.
-This scanning can be done in two ways i.e. manually and automatically.
+It includes assessing network and device flaws and proposing ways to mitigate these threats.
+Scanning can be conducted in two ways: manually and automatically.

 3. Penetration Testing

 This form of testing simulates a malicious hacker’s attack.
 This testing involves evaluating a specific framework for new bugs in the event of an external hacking attempt.
 Penetration testing simulates a hacking attack from the outside.
 During a danger or capture, it is an attempt to predict possible downfalls.
 Penetration testing is a popular method of detecting loopholes.
-By raising a false alert in the application, you may expose flaws in a system’s operation.
+By raising a false alert in the application, you may expose system operation flaws.